Mbareck/Analysis-of-Twitter-Data/README.md

 # Welcome
 In this repository, I apply text mining techniques on the tweets of Ann Coulter.
-I have included some plots showing her engagement as well as the flow of her tweets over time.
+I have included some plots showing her engagement, as well as the flow of her tweets over time.